input-output-hk/partner-chains-smart-contracts/docs/SIPs/05-ModularCommitteeCertificateVerification.md

    The committee certificate verification minting policy mints only if:

-    - exactly one token with token name (say `tn`) of the committee certificate verification minting policy is minted[^exactlyOneToken]; and
+    - exactly one token with token name, say `tn`, of the committee certificate verification minting policy is minted[^exactlyOneToken]; and

     - `tn` has *enough* (details on how much "enough" is later) committee